 At 2:20 am, a young man taking a short cut through the alley found Anna lying unconscious, face upwards in a pool of blood at 2:20 am.

-At the General Infirmary in Leeds, UK, Anna required a 12-hour operation to remove the many shards of bone in her brain.
+At the General Infirmary in Leeds, Anna required a 12-hour operation to remove the many shards of bone in her brain.

 Forensic pathologist Dr. Michael Green of St James University Hospital examined Anna's injuries.
 He found three crescent-shaped lacerations to her skull and fractures caused by a heavy object.